The Iconic Dogs of London - Exhibition

 Bank of England Commute

-If you’ve ever paused in Bank at midday—just long enough to watch the tide of passersby—you’ll understand the inspiration behind this one.
-Nearly thirty portraits come together here, each captured separately in countless positions in front of the Bank of England before being woven into one single story.
-A bustling moment frozen in time, alive with energy and character.
+If you’ve ever paused in Bank at midday—just long enough to watch the tide of passersby, you’ll understand the inspiration behind this joyful piece of photographic artwork.
+More than thirty portraits come together here, each sweet dog photographed separately in countless joyful positions, showing their individual playful personalities in front of the Bank of England, then woven into a single, cohesive story.
+From multiple portraits emerges a true masterpiece, a bustling moment frozen in time, each soul dog alive with personal energy, unique spirit and character.

 Andrew Raven Imagery.
 London Dog Photographer.
 A Standard Poodle Photoshoot at Horse Guards Parade, London dog photography